Thinking Like a Computer: The crash of Indian Airlines flight 605

 Understanding the events that took place during the descent into Bangalore requires some basic knowledge about how to fly the Airbus A320.
 During normal flight, everything revolves around the autoflight systems — specifically, what modes they are in.
 A large part of the job of an A320 pilot consists of keeping track of the autoflight modes, and using the Flight Management System (FMS) to select new modes as needed for different phases of flight.

 On the A320, there are three main autoflight regimes: the lateral regime (heading); the vertical regime (altitude and descent rate); and auto thrust, which controls airspeed and engine thrust.
-Each of these parameters has two basic types of guidance: “managed,” in which the flight computer (FCU) determines what inputs are needed to maintain a particular trajectory; and “selected,” in which the FCU holds the parameter to whatever value has been selected by the pilots.
-By managing these modes through the FMS, pilots can fly the plane essentially from takeoff to touchdown without ever touching the conventional controls.
+Each of these parameters has two basic types of guidance: “managed,” in which the pilots determine a desired trajectory and the computer moves the flight controls and adjusts engine power to maintain that trajectory; and “selected,” in which the pilots fly the plane by directly issuing commands, either to the autopilot or with the flight controls.
+By managing these modes through the FMS, pilots can fly the plane essentially from takeoff to touchdown without ever touching the side stick.

-While descending into Bangalore, the crew of flight 605 found themselves slightly above the normal glide path — a common occurrence, and one which is easily corrected by temporarily increasing one’s rate of descent.
-To accomplish this, Captain Fernandez set the vertical mode to “Open Descent,” a mode in which the airplane descends to a previously selected target altitude while the auto thrust holds engine power at idle.
+While descending into Bangalore, the crew of flight 605 found themselves slightly above the normal glide path — a common occurrence, and one which is easily corrected by temporarily increasing the rate of descent.
+To accomplish this, Captain Fernandez set the vertical mode to “Open Descent,” causing the airplane to descend toward a previously selected target altitude while the auto thrust held engine power at idle.
 In this case, that target altitude was 4,600 feet above sea level, or about 1,700 feet above the ground, the altitude to which they had been cleared by air traffic control.
 In Open Descent mode, the auto thrust will not adjust engine power to maintain a selected airspeed.
-Therefore, the pilot flying must keep a careful eye on his flight director — a set of overlays on his primary display which tell him whether to pitch the plane up or down in order to maintain the proper approach speed, which in this case was 132 knots (244km/h).
+Therefore, the it was Fernandez’s responsibility to keep a careful eye on his flight director — a set of overlays on his primary display which tell him whether to pitch the plane up or down — in order to maintain the proper approach speed, which in this case was 132 knots (244km/h).
+(By pitching down, speed increases, and by pitching up, speed decreases.)
 As expected, Captain Fernandez followed the flight director commands and easily maintained the target speed.

 As the plane approached the target altitude of 4,600 feet, the vertical mode changed to ALT*, or Altitude Capture, an intermediate mode during which the plane levels off at the target altitude and the FMS awaits a new command.
 Captain Gopujkar called out the mode change, and Captain Fernandez said, “Okay, give me go around,” asking Gopujkar to enter the altitude to which they would fly if they decided to abandon the approach — in this case, 6,000 feet.